dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/ip-restrictions.md

 4. Select **Allow**
 5. Add the ranges in the CIDR notation
 	- For example, 1.1.1.1/8
-	- You can add multiple ranges followed by commas
+	- You cannot add multiple ranges in the same rule.
+Instead create a rule per CIDR range.
 6. Click **Save**

 Note that simply adding the IP Ranges will not enforce IP restrictions.
 For more information, see the section “Enabling Restrictions.”